 Artist Statement & Bio

-VISUAL ART EXIBITIONS
+VISUAL ART EXHIBITIONS

 • Drap-Art’25 Upcycled Art Festival, Barcelona, Spain, 2025